co0p/ssi-microfrontend-example/README.md

 ssi-microfrontend-example
 =====================

-_Experiments on building a microfrontend using ssi and sveltekit_
+_Experiments on building a microfrontend using ssi_

 ```shell
 docker build -t ssi-microfrontend-example .